-Virtually every Canadian will or has already experienced a disability, or cares about someone with accessibility challenges.
-Most of us will require supports due to disabilities at times throughout our lives.
+Almost every Canadian has or will experience a disability, or cares about someone with accessibility challenges.
+Many of us will require support at times throughout our lives.
 By valuing the importance of accessibility, we can directly improve the health, well-being and personal outcomes for the people in our community.
-If policies of inclusivity and accessibility are implemented thoughtfully and effectively, we can increase employment and education rates, alleviate poverty and grow a sense of belonging - not just for individuals living with a disability, but for their families and loved ones, too.
+As policies of inclusivity and accessibility are implemented thoughtfully and effectively, we can increase employment and education rates, alleviate poverty, and grow a sense of belonging-not just for individuals living with a disability, but for their families and loved ones, too.